apache/mesos/docs/oversubscription.md

 be made.
 Each corrective action contains information about executor or task and the type of action to perform.

+Mesos comes with a `noop` and a `load` qos controller.
+The `noop` controller does not provide any corrections, thus does not assure any quality of service for regular tasks.
+The `load` controller is ensuring the total system load doesn't exceed a configurable thresholds and as a result try to avoid the cpu congestion on the node.
+If the load is above the thresholds controller evicts all the revocable executors.
+These thresholds are configurable via two module parameters `load_threshold_5min` and `load_threshold_15min`.
+They represent standard unix load averages in the system.
+1 minute system load is ignored, since for oversubscription use case it can be a misleading signal.

 ~~~{.proto}
 message QoSCorrection {
   enum Type {